 Dark Side Of The Ring rating/viewership for this week

-Thursday’s Dark Side of the Ring episode on Luna Vachon drew 135,000 viewers on Vice TV, according to Showbuzz Daily.
+Thursday’s Dark Side of the Ring episode on Rob Black’s XPW promotion drew 109,000 viewers on Vice TV, according to Showbuzz Daily.

-Thursday’s episode ranked #88 on the Cable Top 150 with the 0.06 key demo rating, up from the #116 ranking for the Johnny K9 episode.
-The episode ranked #131 for the night on cable in viewership, up from last week’s #137 ranking.
+Thursday’s episode ranked #112 on the Cable Top 150 with the 0.05 key demo rating, down from the #88 ranking for the Vachon episode.
+The episode ranked #141 for the night on cable in viewership, down from last week’s #131 ranking.

-The DSOTR episode on Vachon drew the second-lowest viewership and tied with other episodes for the third-lowest key demo rating in the history of the show.
-This week’s viewership was down 1.46% from the previous week, while the key demo rating was up 20% from the previous week.
+The DSOTR episode on XPW drew the lowest viewership in show history, and tied with the Bruiser Bedlam episode for the second-lowest key demo rating in the history of the show.
+This week’s viewership was down 19.25% from the previous week, while the key demo rating was down 16.66% from the previous week.

-The MLB Division Series game between Los Angeles and San Francisco on FOX topped the night on the Cable Top 150 with a 1.66 rating in the key 18-49 demographic.
-The game also topped the night on cable in viewership with 6.500 million viewers.
+The MLB NLCS Series game between the Braves and the Dodgers on TBS topped the night on the Cable Top 150 with a 1.29 rating in the key 18-49 demographic.
+The game also topped the night on cable in viewership with 5.102 million viewers.

-The NFL game between Philadelphia and Tampa Bay on FOX topped the night on network TV in the 18-49 demographic with a 4.09 rating.
-The game also topped the night in viewership for network TV with 14.415 million viewers.
+The NFL game between the Broncos and the Browns on FOX topped the night on network TV in the 18-49 demographic with a 3.72 rating.
+The game also topped the night in viewership for network TV with 12.991 million viewers.

 Below is our Dark Side of the Ring viewership tracker: